LdotJdot/TDS/README.md

 ## License

-TDS is currently totally free trial.
-For more information on licensing, please contact us directly.
+TDS is currently totally free with MIT license.

 ## Contact